-If someone tells you that punctuation doesn’t really matter, or they try to play down its importance, please share this with them.
+If someone tells you that punctuation doesn’t really matter, or they try to downplay its importance, please share this article with them.
 Immediately!

 Did you catch that subtle point I just made or were you too caught up in wondering what you did to deserve being yelled at by someone you’ve probably never met before because of my choice of punctuation?
 Exactly.

-Despite my extreme view to this point of not using the exclamation point, that’s not entirely my message as I do feel there is merit to its use in a number of cases and scenarios.
+Despite my extreme way of illustrating this point, that’s not my full takeaway.
+I do feel there is merit to its use in a number of cases and scenarios.
 It’s essentially at times.
-However, it’s more about where this public service announcement is being directed.
-And, in that case, it’s targeted straight towards those who more often than not feel the need to end every thought, opinion, and comment with what appears to be as much enthusiasm as possible (and is done so unjustifiably in most cases).
+However, this is more so about where this public service announcement is being directed.
+And, in that case, it’s targeted straight towards those who, more often than not, feel the need to end every thought, opinion, and comment with what appears to be as much enthusiasm as possible.
+It’s so unjustifiable in most cases.

 - You dilute the point.

 - It comes across as yelling.

 - Its impact lessens with each use.

 When It’s Right to Rely On